accosmin/nano/README.md

 #### Cortex module

-The **cortex** module provides basic image I/O and processing and a machine learning interface. `Dependencies: Boost, DevIL.`
+The **cortex** module provides basic image I/O and processing and a machine learning interface. `Dependencies: DevIL.`

 This module is built around several key concepts mapped to C++ object interfaces.
 Each object type is registered with an **ID** and thus it can be selected from command line arguments.
 Also new objects can be easily registered and then they are automatically visible across the library and its associated programs.